masolimano/maneage/README-pipeline.md

        to acknowledge them in your final research.

-     - `Makefile`: Delete the lines containing `delete-me` in the `foreach` loops.
-Just make sure the other lines that end in `\` are immediately after each other.
+     - `Makefile`: Delete the lines containing `delete-me` in the `foreach` loop.
+Just make sure the other lines that end in `\` are immediately after each other (except the last line).

      - Delete all `delete-me*` files in the following directories: